Has this ever happened to you? …

 So, if you’re anxiously lying in bed feeling your heart skip beats and then giving you a little kick in the chest, you should be reassured that this is a perfectly normal backup mechanism that the heart is self-testing.
 If you are someone with significant heart disease, these extra beats still represent an important safety mechanism, and efforts to suppress them lead to worse outcomes.
 If your heart is irregular and skipping beats all day long, or is beating quite rapidly and irregularly, you might have something else and should be seen and evaluated.

 When I practiced emergency medicine, it was common to see patients complaining of PVCs.
 In that environment, we just hooked them up to a heart monitor and I could “predict” when their heart would give them a little kick by looking for that early beat.
-I could then provide reassurance about this problem or make them think I was a psychic, depending on my mood that day.
+I could then provide reassurance about this problem or make them think I was a psychic, capable of predicting the future, in which case I would then offer stock picking tips to the patient prior to discharge.
+Now that I’m doing concierge medicine, I have more time to explain the physiology of these premature beats to my patients.
+Perhaps because Seattle is the coffee capital of the world, we can expect more highly caffeinated patients and more PVCs, but the fact is that caffeine is only one possible factor, and plenty of patients drink a lot of coffee and never notice their PVCs.